emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ee-en.md

   *Default*: `${.}`

   Template to render Kafka message value.
-If the template is rendered into a NULL value (i.e. there is no such data field in Rule Engine context) then Kafka's <code>NULL</code> (but not empty string) is used.
+If the template is rendered into a NULL value (i.e. there is no such data field in Rule Engine context) then Kafka's `NULL` (but not empty string) is used.

 **bridges.kafka.$name.kafka.message.timestamp**